Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates: First-principles calculations

 \section{First-principles calculations}

-To illustrate how one might experimentally tune the amplitude of the octahedral rotations, we use first-principles calculations to obtain the rotation amplitude $R$ as a function of uniaxial strain applied along the three orthorhombic axes {[}Fig.~4(b) in the main text{]}.
+To illustrate how one might experimentally tune the amplitude of the octahedral rotations, we use first-principles calculations to obtain the rotation amplitude $R$ as a function of uniaxial strain applied along the three orthorhombic axes {[}Fig.~\ref{fig:R_dep}(b){]}.
 To do this, we fix the strained lattice parameter along an orthorhombic axis to different values while allowing the other two lattice parameters and the internal coordinates of the atoms to relax {to minimize the forces on the atoms and the stresses on the unit cell}.
-DFT calculations were performed using the projector augmented wave approach as implemented in the Vienna Ab Initio Simulation Package (VASP)~\cite{Kresse1993,Kresse1996CMS,Kresse1996PRB}.
-These calculations on YTiO$_{3}$ used the PBEsol exchange-correlation functional~\cite{Perdew2008}, a plane wave cutoff of 550 eV, and a 4x4x4 Monkhorst-Pack grid.
-In addition, to properly reproduce the local magnetic moments on the Ti ions, we used the rotationally invariant LSDA+U scheme introduced by Dudarev et al. with U=4~eV~\cite{Dudarev1998}.
+Density functional theory calculations were performed using the projector augmented wave approach as implemented in the Vienna {\it Ab Initio} Simulation Package (\textsc{vasp})~\cite{Kresse1993,Kresse1996CMS,Kresse1996PRB}.
+These calculations on YTiO$_{3}$ used the PBEsol exchange-correlation functional~\cite{Perdew2008}, a plane-wave cutoff of 550 eV, and a $4\times 4\times 4$ Monkhorst-Pack grid.
+In addition, to properly reproduce the local magnetic moments on the Ti ions, we used the rotationally invariant LSDA + $U$ scheme introduced by Dudarev {\it et al.} with $U=4$~eV~\cite{Dudarev1998}.

+In Fig.~\ref{fig:R_dep}(b), we plot the total displacement amplitude of the $R_5^-$ octahedral rotation mode.
+While this quantity is proportional to the octahedral rotation angles to first order, it is more well defined.
+The definition of the octahedral rotation angles can become nonunique when there are multiple different structural distortions that lead to unequal bond lengths, etc., as is the case in YTiO$_3$.
+The mode amplitude is calculated by projecting the displacements of all atoms to the symmetry-adapted basis modes of the $R_5^-$ irrep and calculating the total magnitude of the projected displacements.
+We use the \textsc{isodistort} tool~\cite{Campbell2006} for this calculation~\footnote{The details of the procedure can be found in \href{https://stokes.byu.edu/iso/isodistorthelp.php}{https://stokes.byu.edu/iso/isodistorthelp.php}.}.